Inner class

 In object-oriented programming (OOP), an inner class or nested class is a class declared entirely within the body of another class or interface.
-It is distinguished from a subclass.
+It is distinguished from a subclass, derived from another class.

 Overview

 An instance of a normal or top-level class can exist on its own.
 By contrast, an instance of an inner class cannot be instantiated without being bound to a top-level class.

 Let us take the abstract notion of a Car with four Wheels.
 Our Wheels have a specific feature that relies on being part of our Car.
 This notion does not represent the Wheels as Wheels in a more general form that could be part of any vehicle.
 Instead, it represents them as specific to a Car.
 We can model this notion using inner classes as follows:

 We have the top-level class Car.
 Instances of class Car are composed of four instances of the class Wheel.
 This particular implementation of Wheel is specific to a car, so the code does not model the general notion of a wheel that would be better represented as a top-level class.
 Therefore, it is semantically connected to the class Car and the code of Wheel is in some way coupled to its outer class, being a composition unit of a car.
 The wheel for a particular car is unique to that car, but for generalization, the wheel is an aggregation unit to the car.

 Inner classes provide a mechanism to accurately model this connection.
 We can refer to our Wheel class as Car.Wheel, Car being the top-level class and Wheel being the inner class.

 Inner classes therefore allow for the object orientation of certain parts of the program that would otherwise not be encapsulated into a class.

 Larger segments of code within a class might be better modeled or refactored as a separate top-level class, rather than an inner class.
 This would make the code more general in its application and therefore more re-usable but potentially might be premature generalization.
 This may prove more effective, if code has many inner classes with the shared functionality.